ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 Powering the board can be done (only?) with an USB PD compatible charger through the USB-C port.
 QuickCharge isn't supported.
 The PMU is accessible through I2C so we can ask it what has been negotiated with `sensors tcpm_source_psy_4_0022-i2c-4-22`.

-With a 'dumb' 15W RPi USB-C power brick it looks like this:
+With a 'dumb' 15W RPi USB-C power brick (not [USB PD](https://en.wikipedia.org/wiki/USB_hardware#USB_Power_Delivery) compliant) obviously we're ending up with 15W:

     in0:           5.00 V  (min =  +5.00 V, max =  +5.00 V)
     curr1:         3.00 A  (max =  +3.00 A)

+With some 24W USB-C charger 18W get negotiated:

+    in0:          12.00 V  (min = +12.00 V, max = +12.00 V)
+    curr1:         1.50 A  (max =  +1.50 A)

-And with an Apple '96W USB-C Power Adapter' this will be reported:
+And with an Apple '96W USB-C Power Adapter' we're at 27W:

     in0:           9.00 V  (min =  +9.00 V, max =  +9.00 V)
     curr1:         3.00 A  (max =  +3.00 A)

-According to Tom (Radxa's product manager) USB PD negotiation can be controlled via dts / kernel driver.
-Not sure yet what that means and whether reports about freezes/crashes reported by other testers are related to unfortunate USB PD negotiations.
+Radxa uses an I2C attached Fairchild FUSB302 USB PD controller on the board and the above negotiations [are exactly what's defined via device-tree](https://github.com/radxa/kernel/blob/5e6d32859dfb73c1cfeefcc8074282480219caab/arch/arm64/boot/dts/rockchip/rk3588-rock-5b.dts#L676-L679):

+    <PDO_FIXED(5000, 3000, PDO_FIXED_USB_COMM)
+     PDO_FIXED(9000, 3000, PDO_FIXED_USB_COMM)
+     PDO_FIXED(12000, 1500, PDO_FIXED_USB_COMM)>;

+So only powering with max voltages of 5V, 9V and 12V are considered (the USB PD chip should always choose the hightest voltage the charger advertises).
+After adjusting the values in the following way (allowing 3A instead of 1.5A with 12V and adding 15V and 20V definitions)

+    <PDO_FIXED(5000, 3000, PDO_FIXED_USB_COMM)
+    PDO_FIXED(9000, 3000, PDO_FIXED_USB_COMM)
+    PDO_FIXED(12000, 3000, PDO_FIXED_USB_COMM)
+    PDO_FIXED(15000, 3000, PDO_FIXED_USB_COMM)
+    PDO_FIXED(20000, 2250, PDO_FIXED_USB_COMM)>;

+it looks like this with the aforementioned 24W charger now able to provide full 24W since also capable of 15V:

+    in0:          15.00 V  (min = +15.00 V, max = +15.00 V)
+    curr1:         1.60 A  (max =  +1.60 A)

+But when using the 96W Apple charger (or an Apple 140W) the board doesn't boot (no serial console attached -> no details) any more with adjusted values.
+Even removing the 15V and 20V definitions and just with 12V/3A setting no luck.

 Consumption figures...
 I'm measuring with a NetIO PowerBox 4KF in a [rather time consuming process](https://github.com/ThomasKaiser/sbc-bench/blob/e6cfb870c7a297abf96f51b7305600c0e48d1951/sbc-bench.sh#L385-L408) that means 'at the wall' with charger included with averaged idle values over 4 minutes.